 For over 30 years, John Mullen has been involved in radio operations, media management, and content development.
 John handles syndication/partnership deals with four pro sports franchises, multiplatform content development, staff training, revenue initiatives, and more at Radio Hofstra University.
 He works collaboratively with many stakeholders including students, community volunteers, alumni, faculty, partners, and others.
 John earned induction into the Hofstra Radio Alumni Association Hall of Fame and the LIU/Post WCWP Radio Alumni Association Hall of Fame.

 John creates unique opportunities for student participants to grow their skills and network.
 Examples include: partnering with CBS radio/CBS TV for students to work in the media filing center at the 2020 NH Primary, partnering with NYCB Live Nassau Coliseum (during the apex of the COVID pandemic) to have students produce drive-in movie nights, and partnering with TALKERS to bring their national convention to Hofstra three times.
-John also created the pitches that earned WRHU 4 Marconi Awards from the National Association of Broadcasters.
+He also created the pitches that earned WRHU 4 Marconi Awards from the National Association of Broadcasters.

 Professional-In-Residence, News and Current Affairs

-Doualy brings over 20 years of experience working as an audio/radio journalist.
+Doualy Xaykaothao brings over 20 years of experience working as an audio/radio journalist.
 She has been based on both coasts, the Midwest, and overseas (North Asia/Southeast Asia).
 Doualy has been responsible for writing, producing, and delivering national newscasts for NPR.
 She also reports on breaking news stories for NPR's All Things Considered, Morning Edition, and Weekend Edition.

-For nearly a decade, Xaykaothao was also a correspondent based in Seoul and Bangkok, chasing breaking news in North and Southeast Asia for NPR.
+For nearly a decade, Doualy was also a correspondent based in Seoul and Bangkok, chasing breaking news in North and Southeast Asia for NPR.
 In Thailand, she covered the 2004 Indian Ocean earthquake and tsunami.
-In Nepal, as a 2006 International Reporting Project Fellow, she reported on the effects of war on children and women.
+In Nepal, as a 2006 International Reporting Project Fellow, Doualy reported on the effects of war on children and women.
 In South Korea, she reported on rising tensions between the two Koreas, including North Korea's attack on the South Korean island of Yeonpyeong.
-In 2011, she was the first NPR reporter to witness and cover the aftermath of the Tōhoku earthquake and the Fukushima Daiichi nuclear meltdowns.
+In 2011, Doualy was the first NPR reporter to witness and cover the aftermath of the Tōhoku earthquake and the Fukushima Daiichi nuclear meltdowns.

-For those curious, Doualy means Shadow-of-the-Moon in her native Hmong language.
+For those curious, Doualy means "Shadow-of-the-Moon" in her native Hmong language.
 She is a member of an indigenous hill tribe from Asia, born in Laos, but raised in France and the United States.

 Pete Silverman is a veteran of both radio and television.
 He launched his career at WGTB Georgetown University, where he was a varsity soccer player.
 Pete then moved to Emory University in Atlanta and earned his MA.
 Next was eight years at CBS Radio in Philadelphia.
 During that time, Pete also became the TV play-by-play announcer in the NASL, Big 5 basketball, Spectrum Boxing, as well as the Flyers postgame show anchor.
 He moved on to announce the Flyers and fill in as a practice goalie.

-The highlight of Pete’s career was 22 years as an Executive Producer and director at Madison Square Garden Network, followed by five years at ESPN NY.
-He is the winner of six Emmy Awards and an Executive Producer of the theatrically released film The Cry, La Llarona.
+The highlight of Pete’s career was 22 years as an executive producer and director at Madison Square Garden Network, followed by five years at ESPN NY.
+He is the winner of six Emmy Awards and an executive producer of the theatrically released film The Cry, La Llarona.

-For almost a decade, Andy Gladding has served as the Chief Engineer at WRHU FM.
-He is also the current Chief Engineer at 970 AM and 570 AM Salem Radio New York City.
+For almost a decade, Andy Gladding has served as the chief engineer at WRHU FM.
+He is also the current chief engineer at 970 AM and 570 AM Salem Radio New York City.
 Previously, Andy served in engineering and technical roles at HOT 97 Radio NYC, Westwood One Radio Networks, FOX, WBLS FM NYC, Newsmax, and at many live musical concerts around the country.